 Category B Banks

 Category B Banks are licensed to conduct a range of international banking business, with limited domestic activity.
 In practice, the single most important service offered by the subsector is lending to group entities, which is a lower risk activity given that the service/product is not offered to a third party.
-A high risk activity, which is the provision of omnibus accounts for batch processing is the second most relevant service offered in terms of annual gross value, followed by investment management and foreign exchange services.
-Another high risk product offered by only category B banks are payables through accounts, although the amounts actually transacted within the reporting period were very limited.
-Furthermore, respondents indicated that they offer loans collateralized by cash and back-to-back loans to non-group clients, both of which are high risk products.
+A high-risk activity, which is the provision of omnibus accounts for batch processing, is the second most relevant service offered in terms of annual gross value, followed by investment management and foreign exchange services.
+Another high-risk product offered by only category B banks are payables through accounts, although the amounts actually transacted within the reporting period were very limited.
+Furthermore, Category B banks indicated that they offer loans collateralized by cash and back-to-back loans to non-group customers, both of which are high risk products.

-Unlike Category A banks, Category B banks have a significant number of relationships with respondent institutions, with close to 300 such relationships having been reported. .
+Unlike Category A banks, Category B banks have a significant number of relationships with respondent institutions, with close to 300 such relationships having been reported.
+52% or 272 of those established correspondent relationships are with institutions in 19 countries, two of which are high-risk countries, both in the CFATF region.
 Category B banks indicated that within the reporting period, transactions conducted for non-group respondent institutions involved a total of USD 7.2 trillion, USD 13 billion of which were transferred on behalf of respondent institutions in two high risk countries in the region.
 The total volume of transactions processed for respondent institutions was 61,000 transactions with a volume USD 8.3 trillion.
 Of this, 87% of the volume and 70% of transactions were intragroup transactions.

 Conclusion for Risk Category Transactions, Products and Services